hydrobeam/website/content/tech/emacs_setup.md

 - `:defer` is a property which delays loading the package until needed (i.e. when you open a markdown file), which helps improve startup time by not loading packages you might not need.

 {{< alert >}}
-**Caution!** When writing your own config, make sure to use either `:after PACKAGE` or `:defer t` in `use-package!` blocks to lazy load your packages.
+**Caution!** When writing your own config, make sure to always use either `:after PACKAGE` or `:defer t` in `use-package!` blocks to lazy load your packages.
 {{< /alert >}}

 ### `packages.el`

 This is where you install packages that aren't built into Doom's modules.
-Before installing anything, give [the relevant section](https://github.com/doomemacs/doomemacs/blob/develop/docs/getting_started.org#package-management) in the docs a read, it contains warnings + good advice.
+Before installing anything, give [the relevant section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#package-management) in the docs a read, it contains warnings + good advice.

 #### Quick packages overview